 saith the Lord of hosts.
 Because of mine house that is waste, and ye run every man unto his own house.
 Therefore the heaven over you is stayed from dew, and the earth is stayed from her fruit (Hag.
 1:5-10).

 We stand upon the threshold of the Church, and must enter in, having revived within ourselves knowledge of the law of God, to enter with the fulfillment of our vows already offered to God by us.
 And don’t forget, that rulers alone do not mete out the destinies of countries and peoples, but responsibility before God for the life of the world falls on all, on every living person, no matter how small.

 My dears!
 The grace of God gives us the present time for repentance.
 The love of God endures the disease of our unbelief.
 The Lord waits to gather us under His wings.
 Let us desire salvation, return to the Church of God with love and desire for Him, and return to God the temple of our hearts, that the bounties of the grace of God, imprisoned by our sins, and Heaven may be opened.

-The Most Holy Virgin, the God-chosen maiden, the daughter of man, the first to open Heaven to us, becoming the ?other of suffering and ailing mankind, is always ready to support, strengthen and guide in life, along the path of salvation, by her grace all who flee to Her with faith and love.
+The Most Holy Virgin, the God-chosen maiden, the daughter of man, the first to open Heaven to us, becoming the mother of suffering and ailing mankind, is always ready to support, strengthen and guide in life, along the path of salvation, by her grace all who flee to her with faith and love.

 “We magnify thee, O most holy Virgin, God-chosen Maiden, and we honor thine entry into the temple of the Lord.”
 Amen.